Pungyeon/clean-go-article/README.md

 }
 ```

 However, we can do even better by invoking the function directly after it's declared.
-This makes it much clearer that the function logic is associated with the declared variable, which is not as clear in the previous example:
+This makes it much clearer that the function logic is associated with the declared variable:

 ```go
 func main() {